 As fibre optic broadband becomes increasingly widespread, you’d think that service providers would offer competitive prices.
 Instead, they offer deals that include bundles we think should already be available to the customer.
 This is the main reason people constantly shop around for a better deal.

 To get around this, service providers offer temporary discounts to new customers, such as cheap 12-month fibre broadband or a speed boost for 18 months.
 Some contracts now go up to 24 months!
 It’s a simple yet effective way of luring people in and trapping them for a set period of time.
 Which begs the question; if they can afford to offer it temporarily, why can’t they offer it to you forever?

 Before you sign up with a service provider, you should definitely check that the speed of their service is sufficient enough for your household’s (or business) usage.
 The last thing you want to do is get stuck with broadband that isn’t up to scratch.

 On a similar note, if you are a loyal customer who has been in a long-term contract with a service provider yet haven’t received any kind of incentive to stick around…it’s time to reconsider your position.
 After all, who’s providing the service here?
 You or the service providers?

 What sounds better than cheap fibre broadband 12-month contracts?
-Cheaper fibre broadband no-month contract broadband?
+Cheap fibre broadband no-month contract broadband.
 That’s right!
 Why be forced to stay with providers who don’t trust their own services are good enough to keep customers around?
 Why not give customers the freedom to decide for themselves whether a deal still works for them or not?

 No-contract broadband offers lightning-fast speeds without the hassle of hidden fees, having to shop around for better deals and is ideal for tenants in rented properties.
 Do a quick search online to see whether any of the big broadband service providers offer no contract deals.
 You’ll be surprised…